ISISComputingGroup/ibex_developers_manual/doc/nexus/nexus_periods.md

 This has an `NX_class` of `IXperiods`; this is not a class specified by upstream NeXus definitions.

-Periods are a way of segregating a run into discrete subcomponents during data acquisition.
+Periods are a way of segregating a run into discrete subsections during data acquisition.
 The run may switch between periods using a number of hardware or software mechanisms, and may return to a previous period later.

 For example, periods may represent spin-up and spin-down measurements, or may be used to separate points during the scan